 In addition to the collars listed above, im sure most of you will have heard of a halti collar.
 This is a material collar which fits around the head and nose.
 When the lead is pulled the halti tightens around the nose causing the direction of the head to be pulled to the side.
 The benefit of this is that the dogs attention is distracted away from what ever you didnt want them to be fixed on.

-As well as training collars there is a massive range of other collars available from the basic and cheap to full on designer items, the cost can almost be limitless if you have the money.
+As well as the dog training collars there is a massive range of other collars available from the basic and cheap to full on designer items, the cost can almost be limitless if you have the money.
 Electric shock collars are available, but most people see these as inhumane and the kennel club have protested to have these banned.
 They have also already been banned in some other countries.